mandiant/flare-fakenet-ng/docs/developing.md

 Developing for FakeNet-NG
 -------------------------

+FireEye only:
-* Create branches under the `fireeye/` GitHub repository, not a private repo.
+* Create branches directly under the `fireeye/` GitHub repository, not under a private fork.

+All contributors:
 * Pull request comment should bear bulleted list for inclusion in change log.
-* After review but before merging, at reviewer discretion, either developer or reviewer must update the FakeNet-NG version as described below.
+* After review, but before merging, at reviewer discretion, either developer or reviewer must update the FakeNet-NG version as described below.

 FakeNet Versioning